hzhcongo/hzhcongo.github.io/README.md

-# hzhcongo.github.io
+# Steps

-Create a new Github repository using your own account Find and report as many bugs for https://hzhcongo.github.io/ToDo/todo.html, via your created repository's Issues.
+1. Create a new Github repository using your own account

-(The webpage contains a to-do feature that allows one to add, modify, and delete to-do tasks)
+2. Find and report as many bugs for this [website](https://hzhcongo.github.io/ToDo/Todo.html), via your created repository's Issues.
+The website contains a to-do feature that allows one to manage a to-do list.
+Bugs can be UI / UX / function / technical / security related.
 Each bug reported should contain the following, as comprehensively as possible:
-1. Expected behaviour
+  - Expected behaviour
-2. Actual behaviour
+  - Actual behaviour
-3. Steps to replicate
+  - Steps to replicate
-4. Severity, and why
+  - Severity, and why
-5. Priority, and why
+  - Priority, and why

-*Bugs can be UI / UX / function / technical / security related